 Now that we know just how beneficial Bluetooth speakers are in our lives, our experts will now go into further detail about how to pair all your Bluetooth devices.

-First, we will address how to pair Bluetooth devices that both have Bluetooth technology.
-If both devices feature this wireless technology, then it’s just a matter of the correct settings for pairing mode.
+First, we will address how to pair new devices that both have Bluetooth technology.
+If two devices feature this wireless technology, then it will work, it’s just a matter of the correct settings for pairing mode.

 The initial step is to place both devices into pairing mode.
-Be sure your Bluetooth speaker has a sufficient charge, and press the Bluetooth pairing button on both the audio source and your speakers.
-Some speakers might automatically enter pairing mode when you turn them on.
+Be sure your Bluetooth speaker has a sufficient charge, and press the Bluetooth pairing button on both the audio source and your speakers to connect.
+Some speakers might automatically enter pairing mode to one another when you turn them on.

-You will then have to make sure the two devices you want paired are discoverable, meaning they can find each other.
+You will then have to make sure the two devices you want to match are discoverable, meaning they can find each other.
 You can then head over to the menu on your Bluetooth control device and click on the name of the other unit you want connected.

-No matter what devices you are using Bluetooth to connect for digital audio data, the steps are pretty much the same.
+No matter what devices you are using, even when your are setting up devices with an Anker Soundcore speakers, for instance, the steps are pretty much the same.

-You can even convert non-Bluetooth speakers, meaning ones that do not have the technology built-in, into Bluetooth speakers.
+You may even convert wired speakers into Bluetooth speakers, meaning ones that do not have the technology built-in, into Bluetooth speakers.
 All you need is a Bluetooth adapter or transmitter.

 You’ll find that with this little device, you can enjoy amazing sound from your speakers even without the embedded wireless Bluetooth tech.